 Curriculum Inquiry Editorial Team

-Arlo Kempf (Faculty Editor) is an Associate Professor in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education of the University of Toronto.
+Arlo Kempf (Editor-in-Chief) is an Associate Professor in the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies in Education of the University of Toronto.
 His research interests include anti-racism, anticolonialism and white supremacy in education; educational access for precarious status students; teachers' work and professional lives in critical perspective; and critical perspectives on neoliberalism in education.
 Arlo teaches in the areas of race and equity in education.
 His work has been published in multiple journals including Teachers College Record, Race and Ethnicity in Education, Critical Education, International Education, Directions, Latin American and Caribbean Ethnic Studies, Journal of Workplace Learning , and the National Evaluation Gazette.
 Arlo has also contributed chapters to multiple edited collections, encyclopedia, and handbooks.
 His seventh book, Critical Perspectives on White Supremacy and Racism in Canadian Education: Dispatches from the Field (Co-edited with Heather Watts), was published in 2024 with Routledge.
 Arlo is Book Series Editor (with Nina Bascia, OISE/UT; Denisha Jones, Sarah Lawrence College; and Rhiannon Maton, SUNY Cortland) of the Routledge Book Series: Teachers' Work and Teaching in Critical Perspective.

 Gabrielle Warren (Associate Editor) is a Ph.D. student in Curriculum and Pedagogy at OISE/University of Toronto.
 She is interested in the history and politics of Canadian education, focusing on archival research.
 Her current project investigates the evolution of educational discourse and childhood inequity in Ontario from the 1970s to now.
 In praxis, she has worked as an advocate and writer for the past eight years with Start2Finish Canada, an organization focused on alleviating the effects of deprivation for school-aged children through community connection and educational enrichment.